April 6, 2017

 major colonies face south-east.
 Rondeau (1995) attributes this

-to local hydrology of the region more than anything else.
+to local hydrology of the region more than any other factors.
 There are many fine colonies in the

 mountain meadow whose slope is so slight that it is rather academic to speak of

-colony orientation (in relation to the amount of sunlight the plants receive).
+colony orientation (in view of the amount of sunlight the plants receive).
 And there are some colonies

 We also find large colonies that are over-grown by shrubberies and